Last updated: September 25, 2023

 Moreover, if a positive result keeps someone from getting or keeping a job, they may choose to seek help as a result.
 Seeking help is the way to beat drug addiction.
 They receive help in getting off the drug.
 They also learn valuable coping skills that keep them from using again.

-The number of overdose deaths in the United States dropped last year.
+The number of overdose deaths in the United States is dropping again.
 Workplace drug testing might be a factor.
 Educating employees on the dangers of drug use can help as well.

-Remember, POCT is also defined as point of care testing.
-That applies here.
+POCT is also defined as point-of-care testing.
 If an employee or job applicant tests positive for drugs, do you have information available that points them toward rehabilitation?
 Knowing that someone cares enough to reach out with a solution may be the catalyst they need to seek help.

 It could save their life.